estherjk/estherjk.github.io/_posts/2017-07-03-my-experience-with-the-hackerbox-autosport-kit.md

 - /css/post.css
 title: My experience with the HackerBox Autosport kit
 tags: hackerbox arduino nodemcu iot blynk
 excerpt: HackerBoxes is a DIY electronics monthly subscription service ($44 per month), where the contents of each monthly box are a surprise.
 It's also possible to purchase past boxes for a slightly higher fee ($59 per box), which is great if you want to try out a kit where its contents are already known.
 That's what I opted to do when I purchased the Autosport kit.
-And overall, I thought it was really great
+And overall, I thought it was really great...
 ---

 ## Introduction